Olympics Triplecast

-The Olympics Triplecast was an experimental pay-per-view telecast in the United States during the 1992 Summer Olympics in Barcelona, Spain.
-While an ambitious project, it was a massive financial failure.
+The Olympics Triplecast was an experimental pay-per-view television package in the United States during the 1992 Summer Olympics in Barcelona.
+While an ambitious project, the Triplecast – a joint venture of NBC and Cablevision – was a massive financial failure.

 Overview and history

-NBC, which had broadcast rights to the Games, thought that viewers would be willing to pay US$95 to $170 to see events live, which would normally be shown on tape delay on the network in prime time.
-It partnered with Cablevision, the prominent New York cable provider, to create three channels: Red, White, and Blue.
+NBC, which had broadcast rights to the Games, believed that viewers would be willing to pay US$95 to $170 to watch events live, which would normally be shown on tape delay on the network in prime time.
+It partnered with Cablevision, a prominent New York cable provider, to create three channels, dubbed Red, White, and Blue.
 A special three-button remote control with the colors of the channels as the buttons was offered by some cable operators for free as a lure to sign up for the service.
-Channels aired twelve hours a day (from 5 a.m. to 5 p.m.
+Channels aired twelve hours per day (from 5 a.m. to 5 p.m.
 ET) then repeated their content for the other twelve hours.
 Programs came from the world feed.
-As an inducement for people to order the Triplecast, NBC featured star announcers and pundits, such as Chick Hearn for basketball.
+As an added inducement for viewers to order the package, Triplecast coverage featured star announcers and pundits, such as Chick Hearn for basketball and Bob Papa for boxing.